cylead/storytelling-with-data-reproduced-by-tableau/README.md

 </p>

 #### My modifications
-*.
-I add the title which shows that the plot is about ticket volume.
+* Add the title which shows that the plot is about ticket volume.

 #### Tricks
-*.
-To make room for the text in the dashboard, we can use another text object as the blank.
+* To make room for the text in the dashboard, we can use another text object or blank object as the blank.

 ### Figure 5.2<a name="fig5.2"></a>